Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization

 \subsubsection{Benefits of Our Approach}

-Our approach provides improvement over both model-based optimization and data-driven approaches for centralized multi-robot trajectory optimization.
-First, it is up to an order of magnitude faster than \cite{Rastgar2020GPUAC} while generating trajectories of similar quality.
-Our approach is both faster and more reliable than the batch-sequential approach of \cite{park2020efficient}.
-We also outperform the recent diffusion-based multi-robot planning approach of \cite{mmd}.
-Specifically, our approach produces substantially smoother trajectories while delivering a 160 times reduction in computation time.
-Finally, our approach provides the possibility of solving tens of different problem instances in parallel in a fraction of a second.
-We believe this opens new possibilities in the use of our approach in warehouse automation and data-driven simulation.
+Our approach improves upon both model-based optimization and data-driven approaches for centralized multi-robot trajectory optimization.
+First, it achieves up to an order of magnitude speedup over \cite{Rastgar2020GPUAC} while generating trajectories of comparable quality.
+It is also both faster and more reliable than the batch-sequential approach of \cite{park2020efficient}.
+Compared to the recent diffusion-based multi-robot planning approach in \cite{mmd}, our method produces substantially smoother trajectories while reducing computation time by a factor of 160.
+Moreover, our framework enables tens of independent problem instances to be solved in parallel within a fraction of a second.
+We believe this capability opens new opportunities for large-scale deployment in warehouse automation and data-driven simulation environments.

-The remainder of this paper is structured as follows.
+The remainder of the paper is structured as follows.
+Section \ref{rel_work} reviews related works and highlights our improvement over the state-of-the-art.
 Section \ref{sec:problem} formulates the problem, and Section \ref{sec:method} details our proposed solution.
-We then situate our work within the context of existing literature in Section \ref{rel_work}.
-This section is placed after our methodology to allow for a clearer comparison of our contributions against prior works.
 Finally, Section \ref{val} presents the experimental validation and results, with detailed derivations deferred to Appendix \ref{Appendix} for readability.